WendyKKelly/ExplicitChristian/_posts/turning-toward-creation.md

 The very thought that God neither sleeps nor allows my foot to slip.
 That He protects us - all the time.
 I only want to get closer now - to better and more fully trust Him.

+## <a id="Thirtythree"></a>Day Thirtythree ##
+> 2 Corinthians7:24 CSB
+>
+>  24I do not mean that we lord it over your faith, but we are workers with you for your joy, because you stand firm in your faith.

+### Free Will ###

+_Dear Lord — King of Kings, Prince of Peace._

+_Thank you for creating us, the universe, everything.
+And thank you for allowing us the opportuinity to grow our own faith, in partnership with our friends._

+_Thank you for staying by our side as we figure this out, in our own way, in our own time._

+_Amen._

+This morning my heart wants God to just tell me what to do!
+I read this chapter over and over again, looking up the Hebrew, reading different translations, confused.
+As I meditated on the words, my heart shifted.
+None of us is perfect, there is no one way to follow Christ faithfully.
+It's what makes our faith so beautiful and sometimes frustrating and confusing.
+That CS Lewis essay comes to mind: Where he goes to church and notices all sorts of people sitting among him — that odd grocer, etc.
+Let's be workers with eachother for their joy.